GitauHarrison/notes/web_development/personal_blog/personal_blog.md

 ### Overview

-This blog will contains 5 parts:
+This blog will contain 5 parts:

 1. A simple Home Page containing all our articles
 2. An About Me page which shades light on who the author of the articles is